SamarpanDas/RESUME/README.md

 # RESUME
-My Resume, updated till 18th April, 2021
+My Resume, updated as of 12th July, 2021

 Connect with me on LinkedIn : https://www.linkedin.com/in/samarpan-das